-The Panasonic LUMIX ZS80 is decent for travel photography.
-Image quality is decent, and its photo autofocus system does a great job tracking moving subjects and keeping them in focus.
-Its low minimum shutter speed also lets you take long-exposure photos of the starry night sky or a city at night.
-It's portable, though its advertised battery life may not be long enough to last through long days on the go.
+The Panasonic LUMIX ZS80 is okay for travel photography.
+Image quality is okay straight out of the camera, but the camera is limited by its small sensor.
+Its photo autofocus system does a great job tracking moving subjects and keeping them in focus, but it can lose track of faster-moving subjects.
+The built-in lens has a long zoom range, which gives you some versatility to capture far-off subjects.
+The camera is also very portable, though its battery life may not be long enough to last long days on the go.

-The Panasonic LUMIX ZS80 is satisfactory for sport and wildlife photography.
-Its photo autofocus system does an impressive job tracking fast-moving subjects, and it offers decent image quality.
+The Panasonic LUMIX ZS80 is okay for sport and wildlife photography.
+It has a very long zoom range that makes it easy to capture far-off subjects.
+However, its built-in lens isn't very sharp or fast, so it's not great for low-light situations.
+Its photo autofocus system does an impressive job tracking fast-moving subjects and offers decent image quality.
 However, it takes a while to clear its buffer, which can be disappointing if you want to freeze the action with burst photography.
-It also lacks a dedicated handgrip, though you can still use it with two hands.
+It also isn't the most comfortable camera to shoot with.

-The Panasonic LUMIX ZS80 is decent for vlogging.
-This camera is incredibly portable, and its flip-out screen lets you see yourself while you record, which is handy.
-It also does a great job smoothing out camera shake while you record while walking in FHD, though its performance is disappointing if you record in 4k.
-Unfortunately, the video quality is disappointing, so your footage isn't very sharp or detailed.
+The Panasonic LUMIX ZS80 is good for vlogging.
+This camera is incredibly portable, and its handy flip-out screen lets you see yourself while you record.
+It also does a great job smoothing out camera shake while you record handheld in FHD, though its performance is disappointing if you record in 4k.
+Unfortunately, the video quality is disappointing, so video footage doesn't look very sharp or detailed.

-The Panasonic LUMIX ZS80 is poor for action video, though it isn't really designed for this use.
-This camera isn't advertised to be water-resistant, though we don't test for that, and video quality in 4k and FHD is disappointing, so your footage isn't very sharp or detailed.
-It also doesn't offer many frame rate options in FHD, so it isn't suitable for making slow-motion clips.
-That said, it has a portable design, and it can help smooth out camera shake if you're recording in 4k and FHD.
+The Panasonic LUMIX ZS80 is poor for action video, though it isn't designed for this use.
+The manufacturer doesn't advertise this camera as water-resistant, and video quality in 4k and FHD is disappointing, so video doesn't look very sharp or detailed.
+It also doesn't offer many frame rate options in FHD, so it isn't suitable for slow-motion clips.
+That said, it has a portable design and can help smooth out camera shake if you're recording in 4k and FHD.